charlie the cheeky kea

 Outlook

 Thank you for continuing to read our market commentaries.
-We look forward to bringing these to you quarterly, and as always, if you need a little help with your savings goals or have any questions, please contact your adviser or AMP for a little help.
+We look forward to providing these updates quarterly.
+As always, if you need assistance with your savings goals or have any questions, please contact your adviser or AMP for support.

 View archive of earlier market commentaries